oleeskild/obsidian-digital-garden/README.md

 1. First off, you will need a GitHub account.
 If you don't have this, create one [here](https://github.com/signup).
 2. You'll also need a Vercel account.
 You can sign up using your GitHub account [here](https://vercel.com/signup)
-3. Open [this repo](https://github.com/oleeskild/digitalgarden), and click the blue "Deploy to Vercel" button.
+3. Open [this repo](https://github.com/oleeskild/quartzsyncer), and click the blue "Deploy to Vercel" button.
 This will open Vercel which in turn will create a copy of this repository in your GitHub accont.
-Give it a fitting name like 'my-digital-garden'.
+Give it a fitting name like 'my-quartz-syncer'.
 Follow the steps to publish your site to the internet.
 4. Now you need to create an access token so that the plugin can add new notes to the repo on your behalf.
-Detailed instructions with images are available in the [docs](https://dg-docs.ole.dev/advanced/fine-grained-access-token/).
+Detailed instructions with images are available in the [docs](https://docs.ole.dev/advanced/fine-grained-access-token/).
 Use a [Fine grained personal access token](https://github.com/settings/personal-access-tokens/new) with the following settings:
-		- Token Name:  _`YYYY-Digital Garden`_
+		- Token Name:  _`YYYY-Quartz Syncer`_
 		- Expiration: _Custom / a year / whatever you want._
 		- Description: _Publishing content to the digital garden._
 		- Resource owner: _yourself_